How to Improve Subscription Renewal Rates

 Create a ‘sticky’ product experience – Ensuring that your service does what it says and helps customers achieve their goals is a surefire way of boosting customer renewal rates.
 By building ‘stickiness’ – critical features that customers can’t do without – into your product, you’ll decrease churn and boost renewal rates.
 So, how do you do this?
 Consistently improve your product’s main features and add new features that tie your customers to the product.

-Switch to Direct Debit – Finally, it’s important to remember that payment failures are responsible for a high percentage of involuntary churn.
-Because bank accounts don't expire (unlike debit or credit cards), Direct Debit could help to solve this issue.
-Failure rates with Direct Debit can be as low as 0.5%, and because it’s a bank-to-bank payment system, you don’t need to worry about lost or expired cards.
+Switch to ACH Debit – Finally, it’s important to remember that payment failures are responsible for a high percentage of involuntary churn.
+Because bank accounts don't expire (unlike debit or credit cards), ACH Debit could help to solve this issue.
+Failure rates with ACH Debit can be as low as 0.5%, and because it’s a bank-to-bank payment system, you don’t need to worry about lost or expired cards.

 We can help